MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.8.0/get-started-azureps.md

 full list of standard verbs, see
 [Approved verbs for PowerShell Commands](/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands).

-Knowing the nouns, verbs, and the Azure PowerShell modules available help you find commands with the [Get-Command](/powershell/module/microsoft.powershell.core/get-command) cmdlet.
+Knowing the nouns, verbs, and the Azure PowerShell modules available helps you find commands with the [Get-Command](/powershell/module/microsoft.powershell.core/get-command) cmdlet.
 For example, to find all VM-related commands that use the `Get` verb:

 ```powershell-interactive
 Get-Command -Verb Get -Noun AzVM* -Module Az.Compute